salinashf/WallpaperChanger/README.md

 *   -h, -help   - Display the usage help
 *   -r, -remove - Remove the current wallpaper
 *   -m, monitor <index> - Set the image on the specified monitor (0 indexed)
+*   -s, splitmonitor  <index> - Set the image on the specified monitor (0 indexed start ) <index> is the complete path to a directory for storing the generated file   <index> - Total monitor  to split
+example -s 1 C:\wallpaper\wallpaper2.jpg 3#

 When using the monitor option, the full syntax is: `-m <index> <file|directory> <location>`  The style does not need to be specified since it appears to always default to Stretched.
 Note this functionality is only available on Windows 8 or higher.

 Alternatively a config file can be placed in the same directory as the